 As a pre-schooler, I attended the annual bazaar at St. Catherine of Alexandria parish with my family on a Saturday evening.
 And as a special treat, I was fortunate enough to receive an autographed photo of Officer Joe Bolton.

-Officer Joe?
-He was the character that hosted “The Three Stooges” show.
+He was the personality that hosted “The Three Stooges” show.

 BTW, if you have that “huh?” look on your face, that’s why they invented Google.